American Chestnut Cooperators' Foundation

+The American Chestnut Cooperators' Foundation (ACCF) is a 501(c)(3) non-profit, scientific, and educational foundation that was organized in 1986 and with the help of research and volunteers from Virginia Tech University, is dedicated to restoring the American chestnut (Castanea dentata) to its former place in the United States Eastern hardwood forests.

+Mission

-The American Chestnut Cooperators Foundation (ACCF) is a 501(c)(3) non-profit scientific and educational foundation organized in 1984.
-They are dedicated to restoring the American chestnut (Castanea dentata) to its former place in the United States' Eastern hardwood forests.
-Priorities include the development of blight resistant chestnuts and economical biological control measures against chestnut blight in forests.
-ACCF supports American chestnut research and engages senior citizens, school children, volunteers, and professionals which allows them to help in planting, grafting, and managing the fruits of this research.
+One of the organization's priorities includes the development of blight-resistant chestnuts and economical biological control measures against chestnut blight in forests.
+ACCF supports American chestnut research and engages senior citizens, school children, volunteers, and professionals which allows them to help in planting, grafting, and managing this research.

 Breeding for blight resistance is currently pursued by two separate foundations: The American Chestnut Foundation (TACF) and the American Chestnut Cooperators Foundation.
 TACF is developing advanced hybrids and building on the work of earlier breeders to improve tree form while enhancing resistance.
 The American Chestnut Cooperators Foundation is not using Oriental genes for blight resistance, intercrossing among American chestnuts selected for native resistance to the blight.

 "All-American intercrosses" defines the breeding strategy of the ACCF.
 John Rush Elkins, a research chemist and professor emeritus of chemistry at Concord University, and Gary Griffin, professor of plant pathology at Virginia Tech, think there may be several different characteristics which favor blight resistance.
-They intercrosse among resistant American chestnuts from many locations and expect to improve upon the levels of blight resistance to make an American chestnut that can compete in the forest.
+They intercross among resistant American chestnuts from many locations and expect to improve upon the levels of blight resistance to make an American chestnut that can compete in the forest.

 Griffin developed a scale for assessing levels of blight resistance which makes it possible to make selections scientifically.
 He inoculated five-year-old chestnuts with a standard lethal strain of the blight fungus and measured growth of the cankers.
 Chestnuts with no resistance to blight make rapid-growing, sunken cankers that are deep and kill tissue right to the wood.
 Resistant chestnuts make slow-growing, swollen cankers that are superficial and live tissue can be recovered under these cankers.
 The level of blight resistance is judged by periodic measurement of cankers.Grafts from large survivors of the blight epidemic were evaluated following inoculations, and controlled crosses among resistant Americans were made beginning in 1980.
 The first all-American intercrosses are planted in Virginia Tech's Martin American Chestnut Planting in Giles County, VA, and in Beckley, WV.
 They were inoculated in 1990 and evaluated in 1991 & 1992.
 Nine of them showed resistance equal to their parents and four of these had resistance comparable to hybrids in the same test.